BrunoVidotto7/SupermarketAPI/README.md

   ]
 }
 ```
-Add 5 boring fries to this existent basket sending a PUT request to http://localhost:8080/api/baskets/add/1 passing the following JSON as body parameter:
+Add 5 boring fries to this existent basket sending a **PATCH** request to http://localhost:8080/api/baskets/add/1 passing the following JSON as body parameter:
 ```json
 {
   "productBaskets": [